medialize/ally.js/README.md

 ## What Is ally.js?

 ally.js is a JavaScript library simplifying certain accessibility features, functions and behaviors.
 However, simply loading ally.js will not automagically make a web application accessible.
-The library provides certain standard functions the "web platform" should've provided itself, so JavaScript applications be made accessible more easily.
+The library provides certain standard functions the "web platform" should've provided itself, so JavaScript applications can be made accessible more easily.

 ---

-In its UMD build ally.js weighs about 20KB minified and gzipped.
+In its UMD build ally.js weighs about 20KB minified and gzipped, with all external dependencies already bundled.
 In modern browsers only one external dependency is required, alongside 2 shims/polyfills for the *slightly* older browers.
 It has been tested on IE10+, Android 4.4+ and iOS8+ along Firefox, Chrome and Safari.

 ## Which Problems Does ally.js Solve?